CCI-Tools/cate/README.md

 Anaconda Python distributions.

 Creating a new Python environment for Cate will require around 2.2 GB disk space on Linux/Darwin and and 1.2 GB on Windows.
-To create a new Conda environment `cate` in your Anaconda/Miniconda installation directory, type:
+To create a new Conda environment `cate-env` in your Anaconda/Miniconda installation directory, type:

     $ conda env create --file environment.yml